-

 Thorough Monitoring

 The cyber security environment is constantly changing, and attack methods are becoming more complex and sophisticated.
-Under these circumstances, the Fujitsu Group takes a zero-trust approach, based on the concept that 100% prevention of intrusion by cyber-attack is impossible, to reinforce security monitoring.
-We will improve the internal guidelines for security monitoring and conduct periodic system inspections to grasp and visualize the current situation.
-We will also work to ensure a sound monitoring system to enhance detection capabilities and earlier response to cyber-attacks.
-Furthermore, we ensure that critical systems are thoroughly monitored through third-party inspections conducted by an organization under the direct control of the CISOs.
+Under such circumstances, the Fujitsu Group takes a zero-trust approach, based on the concept that 100% prevention of intrusion by cyber-attack is impossible, to reinforce security monitoring.
+We have established internal guidelines for security monitoring and conduct periodic system inspections to assess and visualize the current situation.
+We are also working to ensure a sound monitoring to enhance detection capabilities and enable timely response to cyber-attacks.
+Furthermore, we ensure that critical systems are thoroughly monitored through third-party inspections conducted by the CISO organization.

 Response to Incidents